AlgoMaster Logo

 Use inheritance when:

-• The parent class defines common behavior that should be shared
+• The parent class defines common behavior or data that should be shared

 • The child class does not violate the behavior expected from the parent